Laws, Regulations & Annotations

 (3) Written advice given by the board in a prior audit of that person under the conditions set forth in subdivision (c) below.
 As used in this regulation, the term "prior audit" means any audit conducted prior to the current examination where the issue in question was examined.

 Written advice from the board may only be relied upon by the person to whom it was originally issued or a legal or statutory successor to that person.
-Written advice from the board which was received during a prior audit of the person under the conditions set forth in subdivision (c) below, may be relied upon by the person audited or by a legal or statutory successor to that person.
+Written advice from the board which was received during a prior audit of the person under the conditions set forth in subdivision (c) below, may be relied upon by the person audited or a person with shared accounting and common ownership with the audited person or by a legal or statutory successor to those persons.

 (b) ADVICE PROVIDED IN A WRITTEN COMMUNICATION.
 Advice from the board provided to the person in a written communication must have been in response to a specific written inquiry from the person seeking relief from liability, or from his or her representative.
 To be considered a specific written inquiry for purposes of this regulation, representatives must identify the specific person for whom the advice is requested.
 Such inquiry must have set forth and fully described the facts and circumstances of the activity or transactions for which the advice was requested.

 (c) WRITTEN ADVICE PROVIDED IN A PRIOR AUDIT.
-Presentation of the person's books and records for examination by an auditor shall be deemed to be a written request for the audit report.
+Presentation of the person's books and records for examination by an auditor shall be deemed to be a written request for the audit report by the audited person and any person with shared accounting and common ownership with the audited person.
 If a prior audit report of the person requesting relief contains written evidence which demonstrates that the issue in question was examined, either in a sample or census (actual) review, such evidence will be considered "written advice from the board" for purposes of this regulation.
 A census, (actual) review, as opposed to a sample review, involves examination of 100% of the person's transactions pertaining to the issue in question.
 For written advice contained in a prior audit of the person to apply to the person's activity or transaction in question, the facts and conditions relating to the activity or transaction must not have changed from those which occurred during the period of operation in the prior audit.
 Audit comments, schedules, and other writings prepared by the board that become part of the audit work papers which reflect that the activity or transaction in question was properly reported and no amount was due are sufficient for a finding for relief from liability, unless it can be shown that the person seeking relief knew such advice was erroneous.

 (d) ANNOTATIONS AND LEGAL RULINGS OF COUNSEL.
 Advice from the board provided to the person in the form of an annotation or legal ruling of counsel shall constitute written advice only if: